uva-peirce-cottler-lab/nanox/README.md

 ## Loading Data
 ### If the input data is a single video
+*Optional: Select the channel for the numerator and denominator of the ratiometric image*

 5. Make sure "Data Source" box has "Single" selected.
-6. CLick on video in listbox next to browse button.
+6. Click on video in listbox next to browse button.
-7. CLick "Load Video "and wait for vido to load into memory.
+7. Click "Load Video "and wait for vido to load into memory.
 8. Go through video frames with slider below image, find frame ranges (actual frame indexes) for image background and forground (before nanoparticles put on vs after).
 Pixel values are plotted on left of video axes.
 9. Select range of frames for background with the image background slider (type in text boxes or use sliders).
 10. Select range of frames for background with the image forground slider (type in text boxes or use sliders).